Bruno Carneiro: Formula 3

 In 2017, Carneiro joined the All-Japan Formula Three Championship with the ALBIREX RACING TEAM.

-In 2018, Bruno Carneiro continued with the All-Japan Formula Three Championshipwith B-Max Racing/Rodizio Grill/Dallara-Volkswagen.
-Lack of funding forced Carneiro to quit early in the season, and taking part in only 1 round of the Championship held in Suzuka.
-He scored two P6 finishes scoring 2 championship points.
+In 2018, Carneiro continued with the All-Japan Formula Three Championshipwith B-Max Racing/Rodizio Grill/Dallara-Volkswagen.
+Lack of funding forced Carneiro to quit early in the season, and taking part in only one round of the Championship held in Suzuka.
+He scored two sixth-place finishes scoring two championship points.

 Asian Formula Renault

-In 2019 Bruno Carneiro joined the Macau-based ART Motorsports to compete in the 2019 Asian Formula Renault Series driving a Tatuus-Renault 2.0.
-After 12 race weekends in Zhuhai and Sepang, Carneiro finished the season as Vice-Champion, with 2 wins.
+In 2019, Carneiro joined the Macau-based ART Motorsports to compete in the 2019 Asian Formula Renault Series driving a Tatuus-Renault 2.0.
+After twelve race weekends in Zhuhai and Sepang, Carneiro finished the season as vice-champion, with two wins.

 Sports Cars

-In 2018, Bruno raced in the Nasa Utah Endurance race with Lamborghini Hurracan Super Trofeo 650 hp.
-The team, led by Bruno, won the race.
+In 2018, Carneiro raced in the Nasa Utah Endurance race with Lamborghini Hurracan Super Trofeo 650 hp.
+The team, led by Carneiro, won the race.